 Photo by Parker Miles Blohm

-These values have brought me face-to-face, again and again, with stories that bitterly divide Americans and cry out for sense-making and meaning-making.
+These values have brought me face-to-face, again and again, with stories that bitterly divide Americans and cry out for sense-making and meaning-making: stories of homelessness, mental illness, addiction, policing, ideology, and immigration.

 My most common advice is for reporters to lean into the complexity that confronts us out in the world, to look straight into murky areas that other journalists might leave out or paper over.
 These are the stories that audiences, drowning in discrete bits of information, are looking to us to help synthesize.